 We are a Bermuda exempted company.
 As a result, the rights of holders of our Class A common shares will be governed by Bermuda law and our memorandum of association and bye-laws.
 The rights of shareholders under Bermuda law may differ from the rights of shareholders of companies incorporated in other jurisdictions.
 It may be difficult for investors to enforce in the United States judgments obtained in U.S. courts against us based on the civil liability provisions of the U.S. securities laws.
-It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against us or our directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against us or our directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against us or our directors or officers under the securities laws of those jurisdictions States Federal Securities Laws" for additional information.
+It is doubtful whether courts in Bermuda will enforce judgments obtained in other jurisdictions, including the United States, against us or our directors or officers under the securities laws of those jurisdictions or entertain actions in Bermuda against us or our directors or officers under the securities laws of other jurisdictions.
+See "Enforcement of Civil Liabilities Under United States Federal Securities Laws" for additional information.